uraimo/Awesome-Swift-Playgrounds/README.md

 ## Audio
 *Sounds and music*

-* [AudioKit Playground Book](https://github.com/audiokit/AudioKitPlaygroundBook) - A set of playgrounds using AudioKit designed for the iOS10 Playgrounds app. 📱
 * [Bach Playground](https://github.com/dreamwieber/BachPlayground) - A Simple Swift Playground that plays a brief piece by Bach with AVAudioEngine and AVMIDIPlayer.
 * [PlayerNode Playground](https://github.com/genedelisa/PlayerNodePlayground) - Playground using AVAudioEngine with a playernode and effects to play an audio file. 🌟